-We must stay alert.
-We must continue to control the virus and save lives.
+We must continue to stay alert, control the virus and save lives.

 We can all help control the virus if we all stay alert.
 This means you must: